-Dark ruby in color with a short purplish rim.
+Dark purple in color with a purple rim.

-Medium plus in body, and elegant, with medium acidity and long legs.
+Full-bodied and smooth with medium-plus acidity and long legs.

 Long finish with round tannins and tangy raspberries.